Despite gender treatment fracas, lawmakers pass bills doling out more than $1 billion

 Sen. Warren Hamilton, R-McCurtain, said promoting gender reassignment with taxpayer money should be disallowed.

-Hamilton said he didn’t trust the University of Oklahoma or Children’s Hospital because they saw fit to use the money they were entrusted with for the treatment, which he said more correctly termed as “children’s genital mutilation.”
+Hamilton said he didn’t trust the University of Oklahoma or Children’s Hospital because they saw fit to use the money with which they were entrusted for the treatment, which he said more correctly should be termed “children’s genital mutilation.”

-Similar descriptions were heard when SB 3xx moved to the House Thursday afternoon, and drew negative responses from spectators, who reportedly included OU medical students, in both chamber's galleries.
-At least one spectator was ejected from the House gallery after repeated warnings from presiding officer Ryan Martinez, R-Edmond.
+Similar descriptions were heard when SB 3xx moved to the House Thursday afternoon and drew negative responses from spectators, who reportedly included OU medical students, in both chambers' galleries.
+At least one spectator was ejected from the House gallery after repeated warnings from presiding officer Rep. Ryan Martinez, R-Edmond.

 Sen. Micheal Bergstrom, R-Adair, said he wanted to ban gender reassignment on children statewide, but the bill was limited to one facility.

-But if the measure would stop one child from being harmed, it was worth it and he would vote in favor of it.
+But if the measure would stop one child from being harmed, it was worth it and he would vote in favor of it, Bergstrom said.

-“The bill takes away parental rights and the rights of parents to make decision for what is best for their children,” said Senate Minority Leader Kay Floyd, D-Oklahoma City, said.
+Senate Minority Leader Kay Floyd, D-Oklahoma City, said the bill “takes away parental rights and the rights of parents to make decisions for what is best for their children.”

 Sen. Shane Jett, R-Shawnee, said the facility was taking advantage of children and families in crisis and creating cash opportunities.

 April Sandefer, communications director at OU Medicine, said there would be no additional comment.
-She declined to say what services were provided, saying the information is listed on its website.
+She declined to say what services OU Medicine provides, saying the information is listed on its website.

-The website said participants in the Roy G. Biv (an acronym for the colors of rainbow) program will benefit from gender affirming treatment including: pausing puberty to further explore gender; managing gender affirming hormone therapy; helping finding surgeons who perform gender-affirming surgeries; assisting with legal name or gender marker changes.
+The website says participants in the Roy G. Biv (an acronym for the colors of rainbow) program will benefit from gender affirming treatment that can include pausing puberty to further explore gender; managing gender affirming hormone therapy; helping find surgeons who perform gender-affirming surgeries; and assisting with legal name or gender marker changes.

-West, the House sponsor, said doctors involved in gender assignment at OU told him five patients under 18 have undergone "top" surgery and that two have expressed regrets.
+West, the House sponsor, said doctors involved in gender reassignment at OU told him five patients younger than 18 have undergone "top" surgery and that two have expressed regrets.
 Surveys and anecdotes with results across the board were brought to bear from all sides.

-Lawmakers also passed House Bill 1006xx that appropriates $20 million from cash to the Emergency Drought Relief Fund.
+Lawmakers also passed House Bill 1006xx, which moves $20 million from a cash fund to the Emergency Drought Relief Fund.

-Also approved was HB 1016xx, which appropriates $100.35 million in state funds to be used in combination with ARPA money for improvements to state airports.
+Also approved was HB 1016xx, which appropriates $100.35 million in state funds to be used in combination with federal American Rescue Plan Act money for improvements to state airports.